Cross-Modal Adapter for Vision-Language Retrieval: Method

-After extracting all the features, the last essential step is calculating the similarity between every pair of video and text query.
-In contrast to the previous work~\cite{gorti2022x} that introduces a parameter-rich similarity calculator, we apply a parameter-free one (\cref{fig:3}) to minimize the number of fine-tuned parameters following \cite{bain2022clip}.
-First, we generate query-aware video features, which aggregate important information from each frame based on the given text query feature.
+After extracting all the features, the last essential step is calculating the similarity between every pair of visual candidate and text query.
+For image-text retrieval, we directly calculate the cosine distance of image and text feature as their similarity.
+As for video-text retrieval, in contrast to the previous work~\cite{gorti2022x} that introduces a parameter-rich similarity calculator, we apply a parameter-free one~\cite{bain2022clip} to minimize the number of fine-tuned parameters.
+First, for videos, we generate query-aware video features, which aggregate important information from each frame based on the given text query feature.
 Concretely, we calculate the inner product $\alpha_{j}$ between the text query feature $\boldsymbol{t}$ and $j$-th frame feature $\boldsymbol{f}_{i,j}$ of video $v_i$.
 Formally, we have the following equation:

 where $\langle\cdot, \cdot\rangle$ represents inner product.
 Then, we obtain a final query-aware embedding $\boldsymbol{\hat{v}}_i$ for the video $v_i$ by weighted averaging all video frame features: